 The second method is only available for WPForms and Ninja Forms.
 This is where you can add your form by clicking the Add Form button from the toolbar of the page and then selecting the form you wish to add.
 The shortcode will be added automatically to the page.
 When using the WPForms you can as well select whether to show form name and form description, which is not available in Ninja forms.

 If you need to view your form at the site sidebar or footer then you will need to add it through widgets.

-From your WordPress dashboard, click Appearance and then widget.
+From your WordPress dashboard, click Appearance and then the widget button.

 Locate your plugin contact form widget and click.
 Select the location to add your widget and click add Widget.

-One of the most important reasons why you should add contact form into your website is to be able to integrate your contact form with your email marketing services providers such as Constant Contact, MailChimp or ConvertKit.
+One of the most important reasons why you should add a contact form to your website is to be able to integrate your contact form with your email marketing services providers such as Constant Contact, MailChimp or ConvertKit.

-You can also integrate your form to CRM, Paypal, Woocomerce, Zapier amongst other available services.
+You can also integrate your form to CRM, Paypal, Woocomerce, and Zapier amongst other available services.

-Most of the integrations are offered at the paid versions of the contact forms plugins.
+Most of the integrations are offered in the paid versions of the contact forms plugins.

 However, I noticed that Constant Contact is offered for the WPForms lite and is really available for integration in the Contact Form 7, But only available for the paid version for Ninja Forms.

-ConvertKit has direct integration with Contact Form 7 but only available for paid versions of Ninja and WPForms.
+Another email marketing platform, ConvertKit has direct integration with Contact Form 7 but is only available for paid versions of Ninja and WPForms.